 The pool-specific registration key to use for authenticating with the Develocity server

-The agent sends the API key to the Develocity server when starting up and once every hour to renew its registration.
-If the API key is invalid or has been revoked by a Develocity administrator, the agent will print an error message and exit with a non-zero status code.
+The agent sends the registration key to the Develocity server when starting up and once every hour to renew its registration.
+If the registration key is invalid or has been revoked by a Develocity administrator, the agent will print an error message and exit with a non-zero status code.

 By default, the agent will not allow connections to Develocity if the server presents an untrusted certificate (e.g. self-signed).
 In order to allow such connections, you’ll have to use the following parameter (environment variable):